TritaniumCoin/tritanium-wallet-electron/README.md

 * Misc
   * Provides setting to set local or public node address
   * Option to use system tray (on closing/minimizing wallet)
-  * Provides list of public nodes, fetch/updated daily from turtlecoin-nodes-json repo.
+  * Provides list of public nodes, fetch/updated daily from tritaniumcoin-nodes-json repo.
   * Custom node address that is not on the list will be added/remembered for future use
   * Theme: Dark & Light Mode
   * [Keyboard shortcuts](docs/shortcut.md)